China World Hotel, Beijing: Restaurants

-Opened on January 8, 2014 in lobby of the China World Office, The Sweet Spot is a bakery of European style food.
-Its technology allows it to “print in color on chocolate,” allowing the store to custom make greetings cards as desserts.
+Opened on January 8, 2014, in the lobby of the China World Office, The Sweet Spot is a bakery of European style food.
+Its technology allows it to “print in color on chocolate,” allowing the store to custom make greeting cards as desserts.
 To inaugurate the store, a two-meter high cupcake tree made of 1,100 cakes was erected.